AntJanus/WebDevelopment.META/Book/1-Introduction/4-knowledge-required.md

 Despite the great advances in Javascript and keeping all of application logic in the browser, server-side programming is as important as ever.
 Perhaps not as much for templating but for other reasons.

 So what does server-side programming entail?
 In short, anything to do with interacting with, well, a server.
-A server usually houses all of an applications data.
+A server usually houses all of an application's data.
 The server-side of an application usually holds the more complex logic, and programming that's not safe to be exposed, like handling logins, security, and other elements.

 SPAs today depend on the server-side application to store, retrieve, and update data as well as provide the front-end with necessary files that it needs.
 It has to be speedy, and able to handle a large number of users at once.
 The front-end, luckily, doesn't have such responsibilities.